cogentcore/core/tensor/stats/stats/README.md

 ## Vectorize functions

-See [vecfuncs.go](vecfuncs.go) for corresponding `tensor.Vectorize` functions that are used in performing the computations.
+See [vec.go](vec.go) for corresponding `tensor.Vectorize` functions that are used in performing the computations.
 These cannot be parallelized directly due to shared writing to output accumulators, and other ordering constraints.
 If needed, special atomic-locking or other such techniques would be required.